 I remember one date in the 1990s, sitting across the table from my best friend’s fiance’s friend who was wearing a vest (those were “in” at the time but really horrifying to me) and ranting his politics (which were opposite of my views) while eating chicken wings and licking his fingers.
 Not that fun of a night for Jackie.

 One blind date of mine went well, but there was no physical attraction on either part, so I asked him if I could set him up with one of my friends.
 He agreed to the idea, and they have now been married for 17 years and have two children.
 I also ended up dating someone for six years whom I met on a blind date.
-So, it can work out (although ended means it didn’t work out, but I was happy for much of it).
+So, it can work out (although ended means it didn’t work out, but I was happy for a lot of it).

 Here are five benefits of blind dates: